 King Records Jazz Legacy Tweet #27

-I have a soft spot for Eddie ‘Lockjaw’ Davis‘s arrangement of Gershwin’s “Foggy Day” (recorded in Cincinnati on August 16, 1955) which also happens to be the lead-off track of a 4-song EP released in the UK in 1956.
-Here in the US, however, “Foggy Day” appears to have been a B-side – and part of a 12-track album entitled Modern Jazz Expressions that also enjoyed release in France and Denmark.
+I have a soft spot for Eddie ‘Lockjaw’ Davis‘s arrangement of Gershwin’s “Foggy Day” that was recorded August 16, 1955 at King Studios and selected as the lead-off track of a Parlophone EP released 1956 in the UK.
+Here in the US, however, “Foggy Day” appears to have been a B-side — and part of a 12-track album entitled Modern Jazz Expressions that also enjoyed release in France and Denmark.

-The Eddie Davis Trio and Doc Bagby’s 1955 recordings for King were done in Cincinnati, while 1956-1958 releases for King and Bethlehem were recorded in NYC.
+The Eddie Davis Trio and Doc Bagby’s 1955 recordings for King were done in Cincinnati, while 1956-1958 releases for King and Bethlehem were recorded in New York City, presumably under Henry Glover’s supervision.

 King would also release Davis’s …Uptown LP in 1958 [with half these tracks providing an album side for 1959’s A Battle of Saxes LP with Charlie Ventura] — audio link to “The Happy Whistler.”